Upper secondary schools and adult education

 The schools have put in place preventive measures by offering opportunities for students to pick up their meals and eat them in a place other than the canteen, temporary tents for food serving to reduce crowding in the canteen, extended opening hours, dialogue with Skånetrafiken to implement measures to reduce crowding in public transportation, as well as efforts to increase the number of available premises.

 Travel to and from school

-To lower the risk of spreading COVID-19 when using public transport, the recommendation is to avoid travel during peak times.
-The ability to do that, however, may vary depending on where you live.
+To reduce the transmission of covid-19 in public transportation, the recommendation is to avoid rush hour traffic.
+The possibilities for this can vary depending on where you live.

 We encourage everyone who can to ride their bike, their moped or walk to school, travel by car or ride with the family to relieve public transportation.
 We will also open schools earlier in the morning so students can catch an earlier bus or train if possible.